samehinttech/diving-courses-trips-logbook-project/README.md

    the platform stays up to date.
 2. As an admin, I want to manage trip availability so that users see only currently available trips.
-3. As an admin, I want to edit website content (e.g., Terms and Conditions, Privacy policies) to keep information accurate and relevant.
+3. As an admin, I want to edit website content (Terms and Conditions, Privacy Policies) to keep information accurate and relevant.
-4. As an admin, I want to manage user accounts (e.g., deactivate suspicious accounts, reset passwords) so that I can maintain platform security.
+4. As an admin, I want to manage user accounts (deactivate suspicious accounts, reset passwords) so that I can maintain platform security.
 5. As an admin, I want to ensure users retain full control over their dive logs so that they can delete or modify their entries at any time.